Job’s Suffering and the Danger of Wrong Theology

 Eliphaz further demonstrates his belief in wrong doctrine in chapter 15.
 The whole chapter consists of his worldview that those who sin reap punishment and ruin in this life, and he is pointing the finger at Job as he expresses his view.

-Eliphaz also implicates Bildad and Zophar by saying they agree with his theology, and that they have examined the situation: “See, we have searched this out; it is true.
-Hear, and know it for yourself” (Job 5:27).
+Eliphaz also implicates Bildad and Zophar by saying they agree with his theology, and that they have examined the situation: Lo this, we have searched it, so it is; hear it, and know thou it for thy good” (Job 5:27).
 No doubt they had discussed Job’s situation as they travelled together to be with him and concluded that because he had been stricken so severely, his punishment must be commensurate with the greatness of his sins.

 The dialogue between Job and his three friends continues back and forth until the end of chapter 31, as first one, then the other, of his friends accuses him of gross sins, with Job defending himself against their cruel and false accusations; and he pleads with them to have pity on him (for example, Job 6:14-30).
 Job repeatedly emphasizes his willingness to confess and forsake any sin in his life if someone would only identify it for him, instead of condemning him in generalities (Job 6:24).